 The next change came in 1979 when I gained a position at the company engineering centre located in Wellington.
 Here was the hub of engineering for the whole of the broadcasting industry, although by that stage studio design and construction had been separated.
 The centre was split into expertise groups like coverage design, radio transmitters, TV antennas, TV transmitters, control and supervisory plus support teams such as draughting, mechanical workshops and electronic workshops.
 Most hardware other than major products like transmitters were designed and built in-house.
 I joined the TV transmitter group and over the next few years was involved in testing, commissioning and installing a large number of TV transmitters and transposers and FM throughout New Zealand.
 Also around this time I was instrumental in designing a range of low power repeaters and transposers used as gap-fillers for coverage of small population areas.
 RF filters design became another specialist skill since the re-use of spectrum meant there were many adjacent channel interference issues to solve.
 When New Zealand decided to introduce the NICAM 728 standard for TV stereo sound, I was heavily involved in designing, building and making work all the RF interfacing needed to add NICAM to the existing broadcast transmitters.
 In fact we were the only group internationally to design a workable method to add NICAM to the Marconi B7000 series transmitters, which led to a contract to convert transmitters in Singapore plus a paper published by the IBC.
 NICAM conversions were also applied to older generations of NEC transmitters.

-By the early 1990's, our company, like many others began "evolving".
+By the early 1990's, our company, like many others began evolving.
 It was no longer deemed economic to construct products in-house.
 Cost accounting and marketing dictates changed the landscape and engineering began to have a less central focus.
 We started to become more solution-based.
-I and many colleagues moved into more desk related work such as systems design, costing and training although testing and acceptance of products and test equipment management was still one of my primary roles right up to my leaving the company, now known as Kordia, at the end of 2008.
-The RF side of the DVB-T network in New Zealand in 2007 was my last major systems involvement as an employee, however Axino-Tech continues to provide services to Kordia under contract for broadcast work.
+I and many colleagues moved into more desk related work such as systems design, costing and training, although testing and acceptance of products and test equipment management was still one of my primary roles right up to my leaving the company, now known as Kordia, at the end of 2008.
+The RF side of the DVB-T network in New Zealand in 2007 was my last major systems involvement as an employee.
+I established Axino-tech at the start of 2009 and continued to provide services to Kordia under contract for broadcast work.

 The Axino is a hypothetical elementary atomic particle predicted by some theories of particle physics.
 Although a lightweight, neutrally charged particle in a universe of heavies, the axino is liable to have a profound influence on the theories of field unification.
 It will influence several branches of theoretical physics.